RaffaeleLeo/GeneratingTextures-GAN/README.md

 This model was trained using a custom GAN architecture with upsampling blocks and a rich noise input to produce diverse, detailed texture images.

 Training was performed in Google Colab using GPU acceleration.
-The repo contains a streamlined `main.py` for generating textures using the pretrained generator.
+The repo contains a streamlined `main.py` for generating textures using the pre-trained generator.

 ---